A better customer experience in banking through the optimal use of humans and machines

 Does artificial intelligence conflict with personal customer relations?

 Customer orientation is a decisive competitive factor for banks.
 Customer relations are based on trust and personal advice from an empathetic counterpart.
 Against this background, the question arises whether artificial intelligence and an improved customer experience in banking really go together.
 The answer is yes, provided that the human being is not forgotten.
-In this article, we present two important success factors for AI implementation projects: the cleverly combined use of man and machine, and the building of trust in the implementation of AI projects.
+In this article, we present two important success factors for AI implementation projects: the cleverly combined use of humans and machines, and the building of trust in the implementation of AI projects.

 Currently, the automation of processes by means of Artificial Intelligence is a much-discussed topic.
 However, we believe that maximum automation, especially for processes with customer interaction, should hardly ever be the goal.
-Rather, the aim is to make optimal use of man, machine and their respective strengths to significantly increase the quality and efficiency of the process.
+Rather, the aim is to make optimal use of humans, machines and their respective strengths to significantly increase the quality and efficiency of the process.
 For example, the machine should take over tasks that are repetitive or difficult for humans to grasp; even where very short reaction times are required, machine use should also be considered.
 Humans, on the other hand, should be able to use their creative, empathic and communicative abilities as well as their intuition and, of course, common sense at all times.

 With regard to the process flow, tasks should be clearly assigned to either humans or computers.
 The following four scenarios are possible (according to ):